kaidez/kaidez.com/new-wordpress-site-notes.md

 * Apply uncss and critical path extraction to the CSS build-out process.

 * Use Polymer/Web Components to create some kind of widget...maybe something related to social?

+* Write all JS & CSS using preprocessors.